Efforts¶

 The compressive stress tends to compress the structure:

-Examples of elements that support this effort are:
+Examples of elements that support this effort:

-- Legs of a chair
+- Legs of a chair.

-- Columns of a building
+- Columns of a building.

 The bending stress tends to bend the structure:

-Examples of elements that support this effort are:
+Examples of elements that support this effort:

-- Board of a chair
+- Board of a chair.

-- Building floors
+- Building floors.

 Torque tends to twist the structure:

-Examples of elements that support this effort are:
+Examples of elements that support this effort:

-- Shaft of a screwdriver
+- Shaft of a screwdriver.

-- Key when turning
+- Key when turning.

-- Shaft of a faucet
+- Axle of a tap.

-Examples of elements that support this effort are:
+Examples of elements that support this effort:

-- Paper cut with scissors
+- Paper cut with scissors.

-- Screw that supports a frame
+- Screw that holds a painting.

 Exercises¶